On Southern Crossings’ Multigenerational Memories itinerary, you’ll discover the absolute best of New Zealand, creating memories that last a lifetime.

 Guests to the Station are treated to an exclusive and authentic experience framed by the rugged beauty of a secluded mountain landscape and will enjoy a level of comfort and style never before available in New Zealand’s wilderness.

 Visitors to Minaret Station Alpine Lodge are welcomed as guests, but depart as family.
-The station is owned and operated by four brothers each with an affinity for the outdoors.
-Together, the Wallis brothers lead a friendly and experienced team, passionate about delivering memorable experiences time and time again.
+The property is owned by the Wallis family who have a deep affinity with the outdoors.
+They lead a friendly and experienced team, passionate about delivering memorable experiences time and time again.

 A team of hosts, pilots, guides, chefs and housekeeping staff pride themselves in providing each guest with an intimate and personalised level of service from the moment the first enquiry is made.